Approval Process for New Programs or Changes to Existing Programs

 The notification process for inactivating an existing degree program will typically take one semester to complete.
 As a summary, the notification process requires the creation of an OBR Change Request Form, which must be reviewed by many different levels of review within UC, through the Provost, and by the Ohio Board of Regents.

-Changing a Graduate Program Offering Location (under construction)
+Changing a Graduate Program Offering Location (information to come)

 Degree Name- refers to the degree awarded (e.g., PhD, MA, MFA).
 This is the only information about a student’s academic course of study that appears on the student’s diploma